gilado/mlinc/README.md

 This code should compile and run on Linux and MacOS.\
 Clone the repository (or dwonload the source code) into a sub-directory for example \~/mlinc .
-In this directory youshould see a Makefile. run\
+In this directory will find a Makefile. run\
 `$ make`\
 The resulting programs will be in bin sub-directory.
-Try running\
+Try running the memory allocation test program to verify binary compatibility\
 `$ bin/testmem`

 ### Plotting

 Some test programs use C bindings to Python matplotlib to display training results.
-This requires that Python and matplotlib be present see Plot.mk file for expected location of python libraries.
-Plotting can be turned off when compiling the code using the NOPLOT flag\
+This requires that Python and matplotlib be present, see Plot.mk file for expected location of python libraries.
+Plotting can be turned off when compiling the code, using the NOPLOT flag\
 `$ make NOPLOT=Yes`

 ### Obtainig test datasets